Shadow Priest DPS Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 not after.
 By getting proper setup as the tank is pulling by putting up

-Vampiric Touch ASAP, you will further increase your damage in the pack
+Vampiric Touch ASAP, you will further increase the damage to the pack

 without suffering from loss in casting our Insanity spenders.
 This is only